 Paul College is committed to providing a rich and engaging learning experience for our students.
 Beginning this spring, we invite students to apply to the new Paul Honors Program.
 We have set the bar higher and added components that lift the learning experience to a whole new level.

-- Designation and Designation Workshop - Students pick a course to designate as honors and work with the professor to create a special honors project related to the course.
+- Designation and Designation Workshop (2 credits) - Students pick a course to designate as honors and work with the professor to create a special honors project related to the course.
 The Designation Workshop brings all honors students together to share, build upon and ultimately present their designation work.

-- Consulting Project - Designed to broaden perspective and build a bridge to the real world, the Honors Experience pairs students with small businesses across New Hampshire.
+- Consulting Project (2 credits)- Designed to broaden perspective and build a bridge to the real world, the Honors Experience pairs students with small businesses across New Hampshire.
 With the help of the Small Business Development Center, we will identify real world projects and give students a chance to apply their learning.

 How to Apply